cusyio/Python4DataScience/docs/productive/security/sbom.rst

       "version": "26.2.0"
     }

-The command to generate the file is:
+The command-line command to generate the file is:

 .. code-block:: console